weecology/LDATS/README.md

 ## More Information

-Based on inital work using [LDA to analyze time-series data at Portal by Erica
+Based on initial work using [LDA to analyze time-series data at Portal by Erica
 M. Christensen, David J. Harris, and S. K. Morgan Ernest](https://github.com/emchristensen/Extreme-events-LDA), which has been [published in *Ecology*](https://doi.org/10.1002/ecy.2373)